open-AIMS/msPAF/README.md

 # msPAF with ssdtools <img src="man/figures/logo.png" align="right" />

-`msPAF` ssdtools\` is an R package to obtained additive toxicity estimates based on 2 or more Species Sensitivity Distributions (SSD).
+`msPAF` is an R package to obtained additive toxicity estimates based on 2 or more Species Sensitivity Distributions (SSD) obtained via `ssdtools`.

 SSDs are cumulative probability distributions which are fitted to toxicity concentrations for different species as described by Posthuma